 Sure the acquisition strategies will bring in more one-time purchases or none at all, depending on how you make the play.
 The true value of growing your business still remains in your old customer base.

-This is the ultimate stage, this is the moment where you know that you have touched the name of “industry giant”, yet, you will need to invest heavily on your retention strategy.
-Often when a business becomes big, it forgets the customers who were part of the journey to their current success.
+This is the moment where you know that you have touched the name of “industry giant”, yet, you will need to invest heavily on your retention strategy.

 Some customer retention statistics

-- Once businesses establish a relationship with customers their spending grows alongside trust.
+- Once businesses establish a relationship with customers, their spending grows alongside trust.
 Loyal customers spend 67% more than newly acquired ones.
-Source: CMO

-- Just 19% of businesses report that they have a dedicated customer experience team for managing their experience.
+- Only 19% of businesses report having a dedicated customer experience team for managing their experience.
 Source: Genesys

 - 9 out of 10 consumers are impressed with the businesses that know their account history and current activities.
 Source: Genesys